ABTanjir/easy-ajax/README.md

 # href markup
-if you want a link (href tag) to be submitted as ajax just simply add the class ajax in it
+if you want a link (href tag) to be submitted as ajax just simply add the class ajax in it as you have initiates `.ajax` dom with easyajax

 ```html
 <a href="http://sample.com/ajax/get" class="ajax" >
 <!-- if you want to show a confirm alart -->